caspar/CaptureTheFlag/README.md

 What needs to be added:

 - A main menu.
-Alex? -Caspar
+Andrew? -Caspar
 - A setup method
     - check out newImage().
 We would call this each time a button is pressed. -Caspar
 - The actual game functionality